chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *2*

 Let's try to create a larger stream to get a grasp of what they look like.
+We are chaining `cons-stream` calls just as
+we did with `cons` to make lists.

 ```scheme
 (define stream (cons-stream 1 (cons-stream 2 (cons-stream 3 (cons-stream 4 nil)))))